HarryHawkins/common-actors/README.md

 # common-actors
-This is a simple Python3 script that returns common actors movies specified by the user.
+This is a simple Python3 script that returns common actors (and actresses) from movies specified by the user.
 It uses the **IMDbPY** python package (https://imdbpy.github.io/) I created this script because I couldn't remember the name of an actor, but I could think of some movies that he was in.
 This script found the Actor for me.